TS 6 Slap – small bore trombone

-the “slot” for each note wider and easier to target.
+The TS 6 and TS 6 S1 are close in size to a Bach 6 1/2 AL, Schilke 50, or Wick 6BS.
+The TS 6 plays more open than the Bach without losing focus.
+The Slap technology on the TS 6 S1 makes the "slot" for each note wider and easier to target.
 This helps make flexibility more agile, accurate, and secure with a solid tone.
-Intonation is quite even across the entire range, and the projection is amazing.
+Intonation is quite even across the entire range on both, and the projection is amazing.
 The tone is easy to control, from smooth to gutsy with no problem.
-Hopefully Dave will apply the Slap technology to all of the other low brass mouthpiece models soon.
+The TS 6 S1 has a bigger feel to me and I have found I like it more on .525 medium large bore trombones like the Bach 36, where I prefer the TS 6 on .500 and .509 small bore trombones like the Bach 16M.
+Hopefully Dave will apply the Slap technology to all of the other low brass mouthpiece models.

-The TT 4 L LT is the lightweight model of the TT 4 with a large throat.
+The TT 4 LT is the lightweight model of the TT 4.
 The lightweight model has a quicker response for me on trombone and is not as heavy.
-The larger throat blows smoother and more freely for me than the regular throat.
+It blows smoother and more freely for me than the TT 5 LT.
 Range and volume extremes are easier to control and more consistent.
 Intonation is very even across the entire range, and the projection is amazing.
 It has a wonderfully full symphonic tone.
-The TT 4 L LT is close in size to a Bach 4G, Schilke 52E2, or Wick 4AL.
+The TT 4 LT is close in size to a Bach 4G, Schilke 52E2, or Wick 4AL.

-The BT 1 L is a very open bass trombone mouthpiece, larger than a Bach 1G, close to a Schilke 60 in size.
+The BT 1 S is a very open bass trombone mouthpiece, larger than a Bach 1G, close to a Schilke 60 in size.
 It has great projection and focus for such a large mouthpiece.
-The large throat makes it easier to play for me.
+The larger size with a slightly shallower cup makes it easier to play for me.
 Often such a big mouthpiece will be great in the low range, but suffer in the high range.
-The BT 1 L plays surprisingly well in the high range and stays clear and focused without going flat.
+The BT 1 S plays surprisingly well in the high range and stays clear and focused without going flat.
 Intonation is quite even across the entire range.

-The BT 2 L is close to a Bach 1 ½ G, Schilke 58, or Wick SM 2 in size.
+The BT 2 is close to a Bach 1 1/2 G, Schilke 58, or Wick SM 2 in size.
 It works very well on euphonium, keeping a full tone throughout the range.
 At first I felt it might be too big, especially in the high range, but it is easier to play than a smaller mouthpiece.
-The large throat improves the upper range and is great in the lower register.
+The large size improves the upper range and is great in the lower register.
 It is quite flexible as well, with amazing projection.
 The intonation is very even across the entire range of the horn.
-Sometimes trombone mouthpieces on euphonium just won’t have the right character of tone, but the BT 2 L sounds glorious.
+Sometimes trombone mouthpieces on euphonium won't have the right character of tone, but the BT 2 sounds just glorious.

-The Tuba 98 is close in size to a Bach 7 but with a much deeper cup, more like a Mirafone 33 or Perantucci 88.
+The Tuba 94 is close in size to a Conn Helleberg but with a deeper cup and wider rim.
 It makes a great all around tuba mouthpiece.
 The low range is quite responsive and open, yet the high range remains crisp and clear.
-The 98 has a fantastic balance of full, rich tone with very clean articulation.
+The 94 has a fantastic balance of full, rich tone with very clean articulation.
 The intonation is quite even across the entire range, and the projection is amazing.
 It is an exceptionally versatile mouthpiece, easily comfortable for a variety of musical situations.

 |